nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to help technical professionals advance their careers, including best practices, tips for navigating the industry with humor, and guidance on preparing for job interviews.
-This category offers a range of articles and advice across three subcategories: Best Practices, Humor In Tech, and Job Interview Preparation.
+The Career Development category provides resources to help you grow professionally as a technologist, including best practices for advancing your career, insights into maintaining work-life balance through humor, and comprehensive guides for preparing for technical job interviews.
+This collection offers practical advice and strategies across three subcategories: Best Practices, Humor In Tech, and Job Interview Preparation.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*